JoyeeWang01/SNOW-Scalable-Note-to-Outcome-Workflow/DATA_SETUP.md

 # Data Setup Guide

-This guide explains how to set up API credentials and data files to run the SNOW (Scalable-Note-to-Outcome-Workflow) pipeline.
+This guide explains how to set up API credentials and data files to run the SNOW (Scalable-Note-to-Outcome-Workflow) workflow.

 ## Table of Contents
 - [Quick Reference](#quick-reference)